 The success of Queen’s is highly dependent on the generosity of our donors.
-With their help, we work toward our mission to achieve excellence in research and scholarship and to create a transformative learning experience for our students.
+With your support, we work toward our mission to achieve excellence in research and scholarship and to create a transformative learning experience for our students.

 Lifetime Circles of Distinction

-The Circles of Distinction of Queen's University were created in May 2002 to acknowledge supporters with lifetime cumulative gifts totalling $100,000 or more.
-Each year, eligible contributors are welcomed into the Circles of Distinction based on the total of their lifetime contributions.
+The Circles of Distinction at Queen's University were created in May 2002 to acknowledge donors with cumulative lifetime gifts totalling $100,000 or more.

 Royal Legacy Society

 The Royal Legacy Society recognizes those alumni and friends who have thoughtfully remembered the University through a bequest or another future gift commitment.
 If you have already remembered Queen’s with a future gift, please contact our Gift Planning Team so that we can appropriately honour your intention.
 Royal Legacy donors are recognized on our donor wall in the 1923 Reading Room in Douglas Library.

 - We will help to ensure that your gift can be accepted by the university and used as you have intended.